wbgym-webteam/Praeventions-Tag/README.md

 - Either an Email or an easy to Cut Document showing the studend name, and when he has what courses and in what room -> Email when possible
 -> if not then with the Document

+Questions:
+- Is there a minimum amount of people who have to visit a course, inside each session